two-hundred/celerity-docs/docs/applications/resources/celerity-config.md

 If `replicate` is set to `true` and `encryptionKeyId` is provided, the encryption key will be ignored; region-specific encryption keys must be provided for each region in the app deploy configuration.

+#### Rotation

+When the `rotation` field is set in the `celerity/config` resource, Celerity will automatically rotate secrets that are managed by Celerity.
+This is only applicable to secrets that are auto-populated by Celerity for links between handlers or application resource types and infrastructure resources.
+A lambda function will be created in each region that the config store is saved to, which will be triggered by a CloudWatch event rule to rotate the secrets in the store based on the `period` (in days) specified in the rotation configuration.
+This lambda function will have permissions to update the specific infrastructure resources that the config store is linked to, such as an SQL database or a cache.

 ### Google Cloud

 In the Google Cloud environment, secrets and configuration is stored with the [Google Cloud Secret Manager](https://cloud.google.com/secret-manager/docs) service.